Injection Molding Mold Material

 Nickel plating or stainless steels may be needed to help prevent mold corrosion when molding in a high humidity environment.
 Corrosion is most likely to occur with a cold plastic injection mold where condensation, then oxidation may occur, or when using a material that may emit a gas that is aggressive to most steels.

-Nickel plated or stainless steel plastic injection molds are not normally required to mold GE resins because mold temperatures should be no cooler than 140°F (60°C) and only a few grades of GELOY resin have an aggressive (PVC) component.
-It is generally suggested that, if there may be occasions of longterm mold storage, where corrosion protection beyond preventative spraying may be necessary, nickel plating may be employed.
-Electroless nickel plating offers excellent chemical protection and is relatively inexpensive when compared to chrome or other techniques.
+Nickel plated or stainless steel plastic injection molds are not normally required to mold GE resins because mold temperatures should be no cooler than 140°F (60°C) and only a few grades of GELOY resin, like PVC, have aggressive components.

 Nickel-plating the mold material is a typical practice for long-term mold storage or where corrosion protection beyond preventative spraying may be necessary.
 Electroless nickel plating offers excellent chemical protection and is relatively inexpensive when compared to chrome or other protection techniques for the mold material.
 The benefits of nickel-plating include higher mechanical properties such as toughness, hardness, abrasion or adhesion wear resistance, and better thermal conductivity than stainless steels.

 The experts at ICOMold by Fathom are ready to help you select the correct injection molding mold material for your next project.